aniruddhballal/VenPay/README.md

 add go back to dashboard button after visiting the product page

 umm here's a small summary of all the updates on the productmanagement page:
-1. inline editing UI is just too good now (except for image editing - will get back to this)
+1. inline editing UI is just too good now (except for image editing - will get back to this) - GOT BACK TO THIS FINALLY DONE.
 2. double expandable hover cards are now multi-level expandable (depends on what fields of the product details you are editing)
 3. auto-saving of product details when mouse leaves/stops hovering over the product card
 4. MUI-fied CSS obviously
 5. a lot of other small bugs, debugs wtv
 TO SUMMARISE, crazy updation of the "updation process" lol .
-YET TO Implement: features from ExpandProductCard onto AddProductCard
+YET TO Implement: features from ExpandProductCard onto AddProductCard - THIS

 NOTE TO SELF: read this readme file - find out what are the old/new to-do's - make a new list under this and start working one by one.

 note ps:
 1. a lot of dev happened on vendor side, nothing much on company side - FUNNILY, the gap in the prod-desc box still does exist? lol
-2. issues with the calendar (on non-net30 payments)
+2. issues with the calendar (on non-net30 payments) - DONE, RESOLVED!
 3. add new product card - edit features - expansion level bug + lack of features that updateproductcard has
 4. update image - better the ui
 5. cut stuff from reminaing.css that have no usage in any tsx file